samf01/irbisio-site/content/pages/about.md

   mode: dark-mode
   title: Irbisio was founded in January 2023 to provide a new approach to
     cleantech investing
-  sub_title: Irbisio is built on deep expertise and a focus on pragmatic projects
+  sub_title:
-    that will accelerate carbon net zero while making returns for investors.
+    Irbisio is built on deep expertise and a focus on pragmatic projects that will accelerate carbon net zero while making returns for investors.
-  body: "Irbisio was founded by experienced investment professionals and operates
+  body: Irbisio was founded by experienced investment professionals and operates
     across Western Europe.
-Initial projects will focus on opportunities in areas such as carbon reduction, water management and alternative energy, with all investment programmes compliant with the United Nations Sustainable Development Goals. "
+Initial projects will focus on opportunities in areas such as carbon reduction, water management and alternative energy, with all investment programmes compliant with the United Nations Sustainable Development Goals.
   image: /assets/shutterstock_1527058823.jpg
 partners:
   section: Partners